IALACOLREG

 b

-Vessels less than 12 metres are not obliged to carry these but must have some means of making an efficient sound signal.
+A vessel of less than 12 metres is not obliged to carry the appliances above, but if she does not she shall be provided with some other efficient means of making a sound signal.

 Signal Workflow